-View a sample Alaska rental application form template below (no sign up).
-Read further down our page to learn more about what’s included on rental applications in Alaska, what information a landlord CAN’T ask for, and what Alaska-specific regulations apply to the rental application process.
+View a sample Alaska rental application form below and read further to learn more about what information should be included on rental applications in Alaska, what information a landlord CAN’T ask for, and what Alaska-specific regulations apply to the application process.

 Disclaimer: the templates provided on this website are for reference & general informational purposes only.
 You should always speak with an attorney for all legal matters.

 A rental application is an important part of the leasing process.
 It allows the landlord or property manager to gather information about the potential tenant or tenants who will be living in the unit.
 While this step may seem as though it is unnecessary, in many cases it can be highly beneficial – it gives the landlord an idea of the type of income that the potential tenant is making, giving a more clear picture of if the tenant will be able to pay rent in a timely manner.
 Furthermore, with the information gathered the landlord will be able to determine the potential tenant’s previous rental history, which gives a clear picture of previous rental experiences with the tenant and will allow the landlord to gain an understanding of how the tenant treated past rental experiences.

 There are several sections in the rental application that should be included to ensure that all relevant information is gathered so that the landlord is able to fully understand what to expect of the potential tenant throughout the leasing period, which are explained below.

 Rental Unit Description

 This is one of the most important parts of the initial application – this is often the information provided by the landlord to the tenant.
 It may discuss important aspects of the unit, such as the type of unit – whether it is a single family home, an apartment, a complex, a townhome, or a small rental house, or an office space for commercial purposes.
 Furthermore, the address information is discussed in this section – it is important to ensure that all relevant information is included here, such as the unit number or specific street address, house number, or suite number.